Waste disposal prices

 Hazardous waste and other items (such as asbestos and tyres, for example) are often either not accepted by regular waste collection teams, or if they are, will incur a higher charge.
 It also depends on if the waste carrier has the necessary license to carry hazardous commercial waste.

 Also, mattresses and other bulky items (like refrigerators, air conditioning units,TVs and monitor screens) are likely to be collected at a higher price point.
-This is useful to note if you’re a landlord clearing your property, or if you run a hotel or bed and breakfast business, for example.
+This is useful to note if you run a hotel or bed and breakfast business, for example.

 If both household and commercial waste will be in the same collection, then custom rates may apply, as commercial waste applies only to the waste produced from the part of your home that you use for business.

-There are two options for commercial waste management:
+There are two options for commercial waste collection and disposal:

 - Dispose of it yourself directly at a waste transfer station